williamgilpin/flowtrace_docs/flowtrace_imagej.md

 ## Debugging

 For optional arguments (Subtract Median.
 Pairwise Difference, etc.), unpredictable things can happen if multiple are enabled simultaneously.
 For example, choosing "Invert Projection" and "Subtract Median" simultaneously will result in blank files being written to output because the algorithm is trying to take the median of a stack that has been inverted already.
-Also

 **"Color Frames" option fails**
 + If the output log says `Unrecognized Array function` and `rvals = Array.<getSequence>(nmerge);` then you need to update to the latest version of Fiji or ImageJ